 Following their breakthrough season in 2004, which saw them finish second in the Constructors’ Championship behind Scuderia Ferrari, BAR Honda’s 2005 campaign was an absolute disaster.

-Jenson Button and Takuma Sato were both disqualified from the San Marino Grand Prix after their cars were found to be overweight and were subsequently banned by the FIA for the following races in Spain and Monaco.
+Jenson Button and Takuma Sato were both disqualified from the San Marino Grand Prix after their cars were found to be overweight.
+Consequently, BAR were banned by the FIA for the following races in Spain and Monaco.

-BAR lost valuable ground and didn’t score points until the tenth race of the season as a result, before they eventually finished the season sixth in the Constructors’ Championship with 38 points.
+BAR lost valuable ground and didn’t score points until the tenth race of the season as a result.
+They eventually finished the season sixth in the Constructors’ Championship with 38 points.

 Of those 38 points, 37 were scored by Button, who managed podium finishes at Hockenheim and Spa-Francorchamps respectively.

 In contrast Sato only managed one point, courtesy of an eighth-place finish in Hungary.